 You guessed it: vegan BBQ pulled pork.
 Actually, you probably never would have guessed it.
 I certainly know I wouldn’t have.

-Dan and I invited my brother and his lovely lady friend, Abby, to our place for dinner one Saturday night a couple years back.
-I was determined to satisfy both meat lovers and myself for that dinner, and in a moment of pure crazy, I thought making a real pulled pork dish and a vegetarian pulled pork dish was the best idea that had ever come into my mind.
+Dan and I had invited my brother and his (now) wife, Abby, to our place for dinner one Saturday night.
+I was determined to satisfy both meat lovers and myself for that dinner.
+In a moment of pure crazy, I thought that making a real pulled pork dish and a vegetarian pulled pork dish was the best idea ever.

 I went to Whole Foods and asked for 7 pounds of pork shoulder.
-Seriously, 7 pounds?
+Seriously, seven pounds?
 The butcher should have known I had a slip in my sanity and refused to sell me any meat at all when I said I was cooking 7 pounds of pork for 3 people.

 Where it all went wrong…

-As I served Dan, Brad and Abby their pulled beef hot messes of sandwiches, I offered up a taste of my BBQ seitan sandwich.
+As I served Dan, Brad and Abby their pulled beef sandwiches, I offered up a taste of my BBQ seitan sandwich.
 Brad, being the supportive younger brother, offered to try a bite to see how it compared.
-Upon biting into the sandwich, a dismal look came across his face as if to say “I feel sorry for you.”
+Upon biting into the sandwich, a dismal look came across his face as if to say, “I feel sorry for you.”
 And then, those exact words came out of his mouth.
 And those words were delicately followed by the statement, “This sandwich tastes like pencil erasers coated in barbeque sauce.”
 And there, my friends, you have strike 3.

-I’m both relieved and ecstatic to say that this BBQ pulled pork made from jackfruit tastes nothing like pencil erasers.
+I’m both relieved and ecstatic to say that this BBQ pulled "pork" made from jackfruit tastes nothing like pencil erasers.
 It tastes so delicious that you’ll be double checking just to be extra certain you didn’t accidentally pick up a can of meat.

 The jackfruit is coated in spices and simmered in barbeque sauce until it is fall-apart tender.
 The flavor, texture and look of it will be enough to woo meat lovers and vegetarians alike.
 AND it comes together way quicker than the real thing.